thebyrdman-git/ansai/docs/Q1_2025_GROWTH_PLAN.md

 # ANSAI Q1 2025 Growth Plan

-## Mission: 0 → 100 Users in 90 Days
+## Mission: 0 → 100 Builders in 90 Days

-**Goal**: Establish ANSAI as the go-to self-healing framework for DevOps teams
+**Goal**: Establish ANSAI as the creative platform for infrastructure automation

+**Think**: Minecraft for DevOps, Lego for Infrastructure
+- Not "use our features" → "build what YOU need"
+- Not "ship features" → "provide building blocks"
+- Not "get users" → "inspire builders"
+- Not "feature requests" → "show & tell"

 **Success Metrics**:
-- 🎯 50+ GitHub stars
+- 🎯 50+ GitHub stars (platform adopters)
-- 🎯 10-20 production deployments
+- 🎯 10+ community creations shared (Show & Tell)
-- 🎯 5+ active contributors
+- 🎯 5+ active builders contributing patterns
-- 🎯 100+ community members (discussions, issues, PRs)
+- 🎯 100+ community members
+- 🎯 20+ production deployments with custom builds

 ## Week-by-Week Plan